robo-monk/pragmajs/README.md

 		// run the passed callback functions as the pragma itself.
 The `this` keyword inside the functions will reference the pragma

-	  .pragmatize() // append pragma's element to its parent
+	  .pragmatize() // append pragma's element to its parent .pragmatizeAt(element || selector)

-	  .pragmatizeAt(element/selector)
       //append pragma's element at the element/selector you provide

+    .contain(another_pragma) // add another_pragma as a `child` of `p` and append it inside p's associated HTML element

 ```
 You can also call some of `_e`'s methods from the pragma directly, will modify its associated html element (if any) accordingly.